The Future of Legal Education and Training Conference (LegalEdCon) 2020 takes place on Thursday 14 May 2020 — virtually.

 The University of Law (ULaw) is one of the UK's longest-established specialist providers of legal education, with a rich heritage and reputation for innovation.
 ULaw boasts over 250 tutors who are qualified lawyers and bring their extensive practical experience to the classroom, as well as a track record in impressive employment and pupillage rates.
 Find out why more practising lawyers in the UK have studied with ULaw than anyone else here.

-BARBRI has over 50 years’ proven expertise in preparing Trainees to succeed in the SQE.
+BARBRI has over 50 years’ proven expertise in preparing aspiring lawyers to succeed in their professional exams.
 The SQE assessment requires a breadth of knowledge in one multiple-choice exam not previously experienced in the law degree, GDL or LPC.
 Only BARBRI has the experience to prepare graduates to succeed in this style of assessment.
 BARBRI supports law firms, universities and graduates by investing in a new pathway to qualification and creating a generation of innovative, adaptable and diverse lawyers.

 Nottingham Law School